sprmrkt/experiments/README.md

 - Trimesh colliders are for open objects (like terrain).
 They are hollow so things can get stuck in them.
 - Hull colliders are for solid objects
+- Make sure your shapes aren't too thin.
+If they are things will push through them, they will struggle to ever stay still enough to go to sleep and the things will get stuck in them.
+0.1 is too thin.

 ### Vectary